ebzzry/ebzzry.github.io/en/src/nix.md

 ### Numbers <a name="nixnumbers"></a>

-Basic arithmetic operations in Nix are included with a small twist:
+Basic arithmetic operations in Nix are included, with a small twist:

 ```bash
 nix-repl> 6+2